 Using Proxy Alone

 Normally, faster than using VPN alone, but it’s less secure since users need to configure their torrent client’s built-in encryption options.
-This may conflict with the Internet Service Provider’s (ISP) rules and guidelines regarding torrenting.
+This thing may conflict with the Internet Service Provider’s (ISP) rules and guidelines regarding torrenting.

 Yet, it’s the best way to change the torrent IP and keep the browser’s IP unchanged.